hziaulla/Simon-Says-Game/README.md

 # School-Projects
-My small projects from high school.
+My small project from 9th grade.
-I am starting GitHub on 2/6/2021 in 2nd semester of 10th grade.
+I didn't put much effort in syling the game to match the toy.
+This is just the JavaScript of the game.
-I will upload projects created during my free time.
+I may come back to this and add make my game match the toy.